 You can bet your Facebook, Instagram, Twitter, and other social media sites will be combed through to see if you are exaggerating.
 An investigator may follow you and you would be surprised at what some people will do when claiming they have a disabling injury!
 Do not be that person!

 - Failing to adequately document injuries.

 You should photograph any cuts, bruising or other physical evidence of your injury.
 I also recommend clients have someone video them if medication side effects are significant or if photos are not sufficient to accurately display the effects of the injury or side effects.
 Another good idea is to keep a daily pain journal documenting when, where and the level of intensity of your pain and how it affects your life.
 If you have headaches, you can keep a headache journal.

 Be as specific as you can.
 Describe any activities you were unable to perform or had difficulty performing or found painful.
 This is often helpful in the claims process to describe how your injury affected your daily life.
 It can also help you to recall and communicate the specifics of your complaints to your doctor.
 But above all, be truthful, and no matter what, DO NOT EXAGGERATE!!!

 HURT IN A WRECK – GET HELP NOW!

-Before you talk to the insurance companies or commit any of these deadly sins, you need to speak with a local personal injury attorney who can help you avoid these mistakes.
-Loyd J. Bourgeois stands ready to help.
+If you need to speak with a local personal injury attorney who can help you avoid these mistakes, Loyd J. Bourgeois stands ready to help.
 Contact us to schedule your FREE legal consultation – (985) 240-9773.